 They’re all the same, these people.
 When realised you’ll be free to bound over them.
 And bound I will.

-When the iPad was unveiled back in January 2010, the media were underwhelmed, but consumers still queued in line.
-It’s success has been unprecedented, but for me it’ll always be an evolution next to the iPhone.
+When the iPad was unveiled back in January 2010, the media were underwhelmed, but consumers still queued in their thousands.
+Its success has been unprecedented but for me it’ll always be an evolution next to the iPhone.
 As I sit here in a station waiting for a train, everyone around me is using their phone.
-Not T9 dumb phones, but touchscreen smart phones.
+Not T9 dumb-phones but touchscreen smart phones.
 People are playing Angry Birds, reading Tweets, and checking the news.

 5 years ago browsing the internet on your phone was so intolerable that even the most savvy of users didn’t go near it.
 In 2012, Americans spend more time browsing Facebook from their phone than from their desktop PC.
 Despite what the media say, the successor for the PC won’t be the tablet.